About Me

 "Dina metti, waaye dinagnu ci Geneu"

-"It will be hard, but we will success"
+"It will be hard, but we will succeed"

 Wolof is one of the most widely spoken languages in Senegal, and this phrase appears in my portfolio footer as a reminder of why I do this work.